ipilcher/sht/docs/overview.md

 iterators (read-only or read/write) exist on the table will cause the library to abort the program.
 (See [Abort conditions](#abort-conditions) below.)

+> **NOTE**
+>
+> The order in which an iterator returns the items in the table is effectively
+> random, and it may change as entries are added to and removed from the table.

 ## Error handling

 ### Non-fatal errors